ufidon/ca/mod2/pipe.md

 - Pipelined systems divide tasks into discrete stages, allowing multiple tasks to be processed simultaneously.
 - Tasks progress through all stages in order, maintaining a consistent flow.
 - Pipelining boosts throughput (tasks completed per time unit) but may slightly increase latency (time for one task to finish),
-  - as skipping stages isn’t typically allowed.
+  - as skipping stages isn't typically allowed.
 - A nonpipelined system might serve a single need faster,
   - pipelining optimizes overall efficiency for multiple tasks.